TSFBCE24RhythmHeaveners/upgrader/README.md

 # Data pack upgrader

 > [!NOTE]
-> This tool is no longer maintained past 1.20
+> "This tool is no longer maintained past 1.20" - Misode
+> "Let me just fricking upgrade it" - Me